NebulousLabs/Sia/doc/api/Renter.md

     },
     // MaxUploadSpeed by defaul is unlimited but can be set by the user to
     // manage bandwidth
-    "maxuploadspeed":     1234, // BPS
+    "maxuploadspeed":     1234, // bytes per second

     // MaxDownloadSpeed by defaul is unlimited but can be set by the user to
     // manage bandwidth
-    "maxdownloadspeed":   1234, // BPS
+    "maxdownloadspeed":   1234, // bytes per second

-    // The DownloadCacheSize is
+    // The DownloadCacheSize is the number of data chunks that will be cached during
+    // streaming
     "downloadcachesize":  4
   },

   // Metrics about how much the Renter has spent on storage, uploads, and